todogroup/osposurvey/2019/questions.md

 * DIY with support from an open source software vendor
 * Through an open source software vendor, with support
 * Through an open source software vendor, without support
-* Through a managed service provider/ or a consultant
+* Through a managed service provider or a consultant

 39. If you are using open source and you are not selling software applications, why do you use open source software?
 * To save on licensing costs